Topics, W

 Wahlquist Metric

-@ References: Bradley et al CQG(00)gq/99 [asymptotically flat matching no-go]; Mars PRD(01)gq [extension to "Wahlquist-Newman"]; Sarnobat & Hoenselaers CQG(06) [non-asymptotic flatness].
+@ References: Bradley et al CQG(00)gq/99 [asymptotically flat matching no-go]; Mars PRD(01)gq [extension to "Wahlquist-Newman"]; Sarnobat & Hoenselaers CQG(06) [non-asymptotic flatness]; Hinoue PRD(14) [in all dimensions].

-* Idea: Identities satisfied by the complete Green functions of quantum fields when the original classical Lagrangian system is degenerate, that represent the invariance of the theory under some transformations, and come from compensating terms in the measure and integrand in the path integral.
+* Idea: Identities satisfied by the complete Green functions of quantum fields when the original classical Lagrangian system is degenerate, that represent the invariance of the theory under some gauge transformations, and come from compensating terms in the measure and integrand in the path integral.

 * For QED: One form is

-[S'(p)]–1 = [S'(p0)]–1 + (pp0)a a(p, p0) ,
+[S'(p)]−1 = [S'(p0)]−1 + (pp0)a Γa(p, p0) ,

-where p0 = on-shell momentum, S' = full propagator, a = full QED vertex.
+where p0 = on-shell momentum, S' = full propagator, Γa = full QED vertex.

-@ References: Ward PR(50); Takahashi NC(57); Danos FP(97)ht [mathematically rigorous]; Jackiw ht/97 [history, significance]; Dütsch & Boas RVMP(02)ht/01 [master Ward identity].
+@ References: Ward PR(50); Takahashi NC(57); Danos FP(97)ht [mathematically rigorous]; Jackiw ht/97 [history, significance]; Dütsch & Boas RVMP(02)ht/01 [master Ward identity]; Prinz a2001 [generalized, as Hopf ideals]; Baloïtcha et al a2001 [in tensorial group field theories and matrix models, rev].

-Wave Equation > s.a. wave phenomena.
+Waves > s.a. wave phenomena.

-Wave Function > see foundations of quantum mechanics [reality]; wave function collapse.
+Wave Function > see foundations of quantum mechanics [reality]; wave-function collapse.

 Wave-Particle Duality > s.a.
 Complementarity.